Skip to content

 ]

-3. Registers metadata in the database
+3. Platform indexes metadata (name, description, parameters) in the database

 When you edit files in the UI editor, changes are pushed to workers via RabbitMQ, keeping all instances in sync.
 This enables you to organize your code by feature, customer, or whatever you find most useful.